throwaway96/glycerine/README.md

 from, but I'm too lazy for that.
 Instead, I decided to just grab the first hash table created with `g_hash_table_new()` that uses the default string hash table functions `g_str_hash` and `g_str_equal`.
-The creation of the whitelist hash table occurs early in the lifetime of `PmLogDaemon`--it may well be the very first one, but the extra checks don't hurt.
+The creation of the whitelist hash table occurs early in the lifetime of `PmLogDaemon`—it may well be the very first one, but the extra checks don't hurt.
 Anyway, when `g_hash_table_lookup()` is called on the previously recorded hash table, I just return a non-null value.
 It's not a valid pointer, but `PmLogDaemon` only cares